 GitHub’s

 Creating reliable deployment pipelines is a lot of work.
-This shouldn’t be too surprising, as what you’re effectively trying to do is to capture your company’s processes, rules, and culture in the form of Bash scripts and YAML workflow files.
+This shouldn’t be too surprising, as what you’re effectively trying to do is capture your company’s processes, rules, and culture in the form of Bash scripts and YAML workflow files.
 That isn’t easy.
 But it’s worth it.
-Think of it this way: your infrastructure code and your CI / CD pipeline are essentially your company’s custom API for shipping software.
-Get the API right, and as you saw in The Impact Of World-Class Software Delivery, you can accelerate your company by a factor of 10x, 100x, or more.
+Think of it this way: your infrastructure code and your CI/CD pipeline are essentially your company’s custom API for shipping software.
+Get the API right, and as you saw in The Impact of World-Class Software Delivery, you can accelerate your company by a factor of 10 times, 100 times, or more.

 Use branch by abstraction and feature toggles to make large-scale changes while still merging your work on a regular basis.